Effective Date: 22 September 2021

 1.4 International Transfers of Information

 We may transfer your personal information to the United States and to other countries in which we do business, which may not have the same data protection laws as the country in which you reside.
-In cases of transfers from the European Union/European Economic Area, the United Kingdom or Switzerland to the United States, personal information is transferred, stored and processed in accordance with Privacy Shield Principles.
-In the case of other transfers from the European Economic Area, information is transferred pursuant to standard contractual clauses approved by the European Commission which can be accessed here: https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en.
+In cases of transfers from the European Union/European Economic Area and/or the United Kingdom, information is transferred pursuant to either standard contractual clauses approved by the European Commission or the ICO’s International Data Transfer Agreement (“IDTA”) when introduced.
+Weil, Gotshal & Manges LLP guarantees to apply the applicable standard contractual clauses as approved by the European Commission from time to time, or the IDTA when applicable, when transferring from any offices of Weil in the European Economic Area or the United Kingdom to any offices of Weil's outside the European Economic Area or the United Kingdom.

 Please see Section 1.3 for more details on how the personal information may be shared among Weil offices and third party service providers.